Sunday, April 6, 2025

 Instagram: @thianevius

-Samuel Perry As a lifelong artist, I am always looking for the next opportunity to translate their everyday experiences into artistic expressions.
-My approach and output are constantly evolving as I hone their personal style.
-However, currently focusing on abstract, I work hard to ensure they do not repeat myself.
-No matter what, I approach each work with complete enthusiasm and total dedication.
+His approach and output are constantly evolving as he hones his personal style.
+However, currently focusing on abstract, he works hard to ensure he does not repeat himself.
+No matter what, Samuel approaches each work with complete enthusiasm and total dedication.

 Instagram: @teresa.vallejos.art